5 Things to Know Before Applying to Yale University

 This year alone, Yale replaced the title of “Master” with “Head of College” and renamed Calhoun College in honor of pioneering female computer scientist Grace Hopper.
 If activism is your thing, as the nation continues to face controversies surrounding race, class, and gender equality in “elite” spaces, Yale will surely provide opportunities to add your voice to the debate.

-5. New Haven offers a low-key city vibe with personality
+5. Yale is centered in New Haven, offering a low-key city vibe

 Nestled in Connecticut’s lower-east corner, New Haven is a mid-size city that is “large enough to be interesting, yet small enough to be friendly.”
 Although only a few hours from Boston and New York, Yale students for the most part tend to stay within the blocks surrounding Yale’s campus.